cuiyongbo/hello-world/my_wiki/programmer_note/linux_system_call/helper_functions.rst

 **DESCRIPTION**

-   The ``nanosleep()`` function causes the calling thread to sleep for the amount of time specified in *rqtp* (the actual time slept may be longer, due to system laten- cies and possible limitations in the timer resolution of the hardware).
+   The ``nanosleep()`` function causes the calling thread to sleep for the amount of time specified in *rqtp* (the actual time slept may be longer, due to system latencies and possible limitations in the timer resolution of the hardware).
 An unmasked signal will cause ``nanosleep()`` to terminate the sleep early, regardless of the ``SA_RESTART`` value on the interrupting signal.